akuafo/ai-anki/README.md

 This project is intended for users of Anki who want to generate sentences with OpenAI to reinforce their daily card reviews.

 The script queries a locally installed Anki DB and retrieves the review cards for that day.
-It then uses OpenAI APIs to generate sentences and voice mp3 files.
+It then uses OpenAI APIs to generate sentences and Microsoft Azure to generate voice audio files.
 The output is written to an html file.

 This is a backend script to be used from the command line.
 It does not include a front-end user interface.